 Non-graduates may not be admitted to doctoral or PGCE schemes.

 5. Assessment of Non-UK HE Qualifications

 5.1 Applicants who possess qualifications that are considered below UK Bachelor’s (Ordinary) degree standard from Institutions recognised by the UK NARIC would not normally be eligible to matriculate.
-However, if thay have aquired additional HE experience since obtaining their qualification so that their cumulative learning experience is comparable to that of UK Bachelor’s (Ordinary) degree their cases may be be considered as Special Cases by the AU Academic Affairs Committee or relevant Pro Vice-Chancellor if recommended of the AU Postgraduate Admissions Office and relevant academic department.
+However, if they have aquired additional HE experience since obtaining their qualification so that their cumulative learning experience is comparable to that of UK Bachelor’s (Ordinary) degree their cases may be considered as Special Cases by the AU Academic Affairs Committee or relevant Pro Vice-Chancellor if recommended of the AU Postgraduate Admissions Office and relevant academic department.

 5.2 The AU Postgraduate Admissions Office asses the qualifications of applicants who possess non-UK qualifications.

 5.3 The main source of reference is the UK National Academic Recognition Information Centre (NARIC), which provides a web-based reference system and enquiry service.
 The National Academic Recognition Information Centre (NARIC) has a wealth of experience on which to draw, both in terms of standard published sources and reports from the field.

 ECCTIS 2000 Ltd